-- DU Approve/Eligible or Loan Product Advisor Accept/Eligible. - DU Approve/Ineligible or Loan Product Advisor Accept/Ineligible where the ineligibility is due to the following reasons only: - LTV for a 1-unit primary residence with an LTV 95.01% to 97%. - LTV for a second home with an LTV 85.01% to 90%. - ARM plan/type.
+- DU Approve/Eligible or Loan Product Advisor Accept/Eligible. - DU Approve/Ineligible or Loan Product Advisor Accept/Ineligible where the ineligibility is due to the following reasons only: - LTV for a 1-unit primary residence with an LTV 95.01% to 97%. - ARM plan/type.
 The ARM must have an initial fixed-rate period ≥5 years and all ARM requirements in section 3.07.01 of the Manual must be met. - None of the borrowers are first-time homebuyers.